 10 In Q21-Q38, if a student has attempted an extra question, answer of the question deserving more marks should be retained and the other answer scored out with a note "Extra Question".
 11 No marks to be deducted for the cumulative effect of an error.
 It should be penalized only once.
 12 A full scale of marks(example 0 to 80/70/60/50/40/30 marks as given in Question Paper) has to be used.
 Please do not hesitate to award full marks if the answer deserves it.
 13 Every examiner has to necessarily do evaluation work for full working hours i.e., 8 hours every day and evaluate 20 answer books per day in main subjects and 25 answer books per day in other subjects (Details are given in Spot Guidelines).
 This is in view of the reduced syllabus and number of questions in question paper.
-14 Ensure that you do not make the following common types of errors committed by the Examiner in the past:- • Leaving answer or part thereof unassessed in an answer book. • Giving more marks for an answer than assigned to it.
-Wrong totaling of marks awarded on an answer. • Wrong transfer of marks from the inside pages of the answer book to the title page. • Wrong question wise totaling on the title page. • Wrong totaling of marks of the two columns on the title page. • Wrong grand total.
-Marks in words and figures not tallying/not same. • Wrong transfer of marks from the answer book to online award list. • Answers marked as correct, but marks not awarded.
+14 Ensure that you do not make the following common types of errors committed by the Examiner in the past:- • Leaving answer or part thereof unassessed in an answer book. • Giving more marks for an answer than assigned to it. • Wrong totaling of marks awarded on an answer. • Wrong transfer of marks from the inside pages of the answer book to the title page. • Wrong question wise totaling on the title page. • Wrong totaling of marks of the two columns on the title page. • Wrong grand total. • Marks in words and figures not tallying/not same. • Wrong transfer of marks from the answer book to online award list. • Answers marked as correct, but marks not awarded.
 (Ensure that the right tick mark is correctly and clearly indicated.
 It should merely be a line.
 Same is with the X for incorrect answer.)
-1.5 Half or a part of answer marked correct and the rest as wrong, but no marks awarded.
-15 While evaluating the answer books if the answer is found to be totally incorrect, it should be 1.0 marked as cross (X) and awarded zero (0)Marks.
+Half or a part of answer marked correct and the rest as wrong, but no marks awarded.
+15 While evaluating the answer books if the answer is found to be totally incorrect, it should be 4.6 marked as cross (X) and awarded zero (0)Marks.
 16 Any un assessed portion, non-carrying over of marks to the title page, or totaling error detected by the candidate shall damage the prestige of all the personnel engaged in the evaluation work as also of the Board.
-Hence, in order to uphold the prestige of all concerned, 17 it is again reiterated that the instructions be followed meticulously and judiciously.
-The Examiners should acquaint themselves with the guidelines given in the "Guidelines for 1/ 18 spot Evaluation" before starting the actual evaluation.Every Examiner shall also ensure that all the answers are evaluated, marks carried over to 10 the title page, correctly totaled and written in figures and words.
-19 The candidates are entitled to obtain photocopy of the Answer Book on request on payment 19 of the prescribed processing fee.
-All Examiners/Additional Head Examiners/Head Examiners are once again reminded that they must ensure that evaluation is carried out strictly as per value points for each answer as given in the Marking Scheme. strictly as per value points for each answer as given in the Marking Scheme.
+Hence, in order to uphold the prestige of all concerned, 17 The Examiners should accuse in the machine with the avidations given in the "Cuidalings for 1/ and Examiners should acquaint memserves with the guidennes given in the Guidennes for 10 Spot Evaluation before starting the actual evaluation.
+10 the title page, correctly totaled and written in figures and words 10 The condidates are optitled to obtain photocopy of the Answer Book on request on payment.
+19 of the prescribed processing for All Examiners/Additional Head Examiners/Head Examiners are once again reminded that they must ensure that evaluation is carried out strictly as per value points for each answer as given in the Marking Scheme survey as per value points for each answer as given in the triatking scheme.

-MARKING SCHEME

-MATHEMATICS (Subject Code-041) (PAPER CODE: 65/1/1)
+MARKING SCHEME MATHEMATICS (Subject Code-041) (PAPER CODE: 65/1/1)